MoltenDevLabs/Despertacor/README.md

 - HTML5 as the markup language
 - Tailwind as the styling tool
-- Nuxt 3 as the framework
+- Vue and Nuxt 3 as the Javascript framework
 - Supabase as the backend
 - Netlify for deploying